Dr. Pat O’Neil, DVM

 Dr. Juliette Carroll

 Dr. Juliette Carroll was born and raised in the beautiful hills of Northwest Connecticut.
-Dr. Carroll began her college career at a small agricultural college in Pennsylvania, but fell in love with Texas after a winter spent working on Angus seedstock operation in the Texas panhandle.
-She moved to Texas in 2004 where she obtained a bachelor’s degree in Animal Science from Tarleton State University, and later moving to College Station, where she earned her master’s degree in Veterinary Parasitology from Texas A&M University.
+Dr. Carroll began her college career at a small agricultural college in Pennsylvania, but fell in love with Texas after her employment on a large Angus seedstock operation in the Texas panhandle.
+She relocated to Texas in 2004 where she obtained a Bachelor’s degree in Animal Science from Tarleton State University, and later moving to College Station, where she earned her Master’s degree in Veterinary Parasitology from Texas A&M University.
 While pursuing her graduate degree, Dr. Carroll developed a strong interest in drug-resistant parasites and tick-borne parasitic diseases, which has carried into her career as a veterinarian.
 She attended veterinary school at Colorado State University, graduating in 2013 as a Doctor of Veterinary Medicine.
-Upon her graduation, she returned to Texas to complete an internship in advanced equine medicine at Elgin Veterinary Hospital.
-After completion of her internship, Dr. Carroll worked as a mixed animal veterinarian in San Marcos before joining Pedernales Veterinary Center.
+Upon her graduation, she returned to Texas to complete an internship in advanced equine medicine and lameness at Elgin Veterinary Hospital.
+After spending a year at Elgin Veterinary Hospital, Dr. Carroll worked as a mixed animal veterinarian in San Marcos before joining Pedernales Veterinary Center.